Manhattan Project: Origins

 As part of the scientific exchange, the MAUD Committee's findings were conveyed to the United States.
-One of its members, the Australian physicist Mark Oliphant, flew to the United States in late August 1941 and discovered that data provided by the MAUD Committee had not reached key American physicists.
-Oliphant then set out to find out why the committee's findings were apparently being ignored.
+One of its members, the Australian physicist Mark Oliphant, flew to the US in late August 1941 and discovered that data provided by the MAUD Committee had not reached key American physicists.
+Oliphant set out to find out why the committee's findings were apparently being ignored.
 He met with the Uranium Committee and visited Berkeley, California, where he spoke persuasively to Ernest O. Lawrence.
 Lawrence was sufficiently impressed to commence his own research into uranium.
 He in turn spoke to James B. Conant, Arthur H. Compton and George B. Pegram.
 Oliphant's mission was therefore a success; key American physicists were now aware of the potential power of an atomic bomb.

 On 9 October 1941, President Roosevelt approved the atomic program after he convened a meeting with Vannevar Bush and Vice President Henry A. Wallace.
-To control the program, he created a Top Policy Group consisting of himself—although he never attended a meeting—Wallace, Bush, Conant, Secretary of War Henry L. Stimson, and the Chief of Staff of the Army, General George C. Marshall.
-Roosevelt chose the Army to run the project rather than the Navy, because the Army had more experience with management of large-scale construction projects.
-He also agreed to coordinate the effort with that of the British, and on 11 October he sent a message to Prime Minister Winston Churchill, suggesting that they correspond on atomic matters.
+He created a Top Policy Group consisting of himself—although he never attended a meeting—Wallace, Bush, Conant, Secretary of War Henry L. Stimson, and the Chief of Staff of the Army, General George C. Marshall.
+Roosevelt chose the Army to run the project rather than the Navy, because the Army had more experience with managing large-scale construction.
+He agreed to coordinate the effort with the British and on 11 October sent a message to Prime Minister Winston Churchill, suggesting that they correspond on atomic matters.